thisisjustinm/minima/projects.markdown

 permalink: /beans/
 ---

-The projects that I've made for no f\*cken use or reason.
+The projects that I've made for no rhyme or reason.

 * Persephone: Just a simple hex string visualizer.
 Named after the Greek goddess of the underworld. [[run](https://persephone-vmh.herokuapp.com/)]
 * irisb0t: irisb0t is a simple image tweeting piece of code.
 Call it a tweeting bot or whatever. [[twttr](https://twitter.com/irisb0t)]